MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ## Configure Email Provider

 When users register accounts or need to reset passwords, you will need (at a minimum), the ability to send tokens via an [Email provider](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/accconfirm?view=aspnetcore-6.0&tabs=visual-studio#configure-an-email-provider).
 The example below uses a SendGrid provider.
-Here is how to add the SendGrid provider used in this example:
+Here is how to add it:

 Start by adding the following NuGet package to your project: